 The art of punching has moved on leaps and bounds since John L Sullivan won the first heavyweight title back in 1892 and for well over a century prizefighters have been looking for new ways to knock an opponent into next week.

-Boxing is, of course, much more than just throwing a clenched fist in anger at an opponent - it requires athleticism, grace and sometimes, like the punching pioneers below, it takes a spot of ingenuity.
+Boxing is of course much more than just throwing a clenched fist in anger at an opponent - it requires athleticism, grace and sometimes, like the punching pioneers below, takes a spot of ingenuity.

 Here are our picks for five of the most unique punches that changed the face of boxing forever...

 Rocky Marciano - The Suzie Q

 To finish a professional boxing career with an entirely unblemished record is no easy feat but that’s exactly what ‘The Rock From Brockton’ did between 1947 and 1955, beating all 49 of his opponents, with an eye-watering 87% of those unable to reach the final bell.